hewrtarkhany/airport/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use of this app to show and make travelling easy at the airport, cause sometimes you can't find someone to ask a question where the gate ### A is
+Use this space to show useful examples of how a project can be used.
+Additional screenshots, code examples and demos work well in this space.
+You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>